DLibatique/LATN102-S20/notes/module-1.md

 *ācer*, *ācris*, *ācre* - sharp, harsh

-Three termination adjectives can be recognized by the fact that they have three adjectival forms, but do not follow the -us, -a, -um or -r, -a, -um pattern that we saw in 2-1-2 adjectives.
+Three termination adjectives are so called for the three different parts of the dictionary entry, but they do not follow the -us, -a, -um or -r, -a, -um pattern that we saw in 2-1-2 adjectives.
 The dictionary entry for three termination adjectives similarly tells us the nominative singular forms for each gender: *ācer* is the masculine nominative singular form; *ācris* is the feminine nominative singular form; *ācre* is the neuter nominative singular form.

+To decline a three termination adjective beyond the nominative case, begin the same way as with a 2-1-2 adjective: go to the second part of the dictionary entry, the feminine nominative singular form, and get the adjective's stem by chopping off the final *-is*.
+Then, add the endings that you need.

-Generally, these adjectives decline like third declension nouns (using the feminine nominative minus the -is as the stem) with a few small differences.
-The genitive plural for all third declension adjectives ends in *-ium* instead of *-um* and the nominative plural for neuter third declension adjectives ends in *-ia* instead of *-a* (NB: the ablative singular for all third declension adjectives ends with *-i* instead of *-e*, but we don't have to worry about that for now).
+Generally, these adjectives decline like third declension nouns with a few small differences.
+The genitive plural for all third declension adjectives ends in *-ium* instead of *-um* and the nominative plural for neuter third declension adjectives ends in *-ia* instead of *-a* (NB: the ablative singular for all third declension adjectives ends with *-ī* instead of *-e*, but we don't have to worry about that for now).

 **3) <a name="2term">Two termination adjectives:</a>**

 *fortis*, *forte* - strong

 Two termination adjectives can be recognized by the fact that they have two adjectival forms that end in *-is* and *-e*, respectively.
 In two termination adjectives, the first form (i.e. *fortis*) tells us the masculine AND feminine nominative singular form and the second form (i.e. *forte*) is the neuter nominative singular form.

 Like three termination adjectives, two termination adjectives generally decline like third declension nouns except in the genitive plural for all genders and neuter nominative plural (as well as the ablative singular).